chmouel/batzconverter/README.md

 emphasis the current timezone in your copy and paste.

-*If you want to add extra timezone with +TZ you need to do at first before the options, cause bash getopt sucks*
+*If you want to add extra timezone with +TZ you need to do at first before the options, cause bash getopt is kind of buggy in this regard*

+You can use the -j option to output as json and may do some parsing with it. (this is used by the Alfred suppoort).

 ## [Alfred](https://www.alfredapp.com/) Support